Simulating space under the Earth, under the sea

-Since 2001, Aquarius, an undersea lab the size of a large motor home, has hosted Canadian space explorers – including Hadfield and Saint-Jacques – as part of the NASA NEEMO program.
+Since 2001, Aquarius, an undersea lab the size of a large motor home, has hosted five Canadian space explorers on six missions – including Saint-Jacques (2011) and Jeremy Hansen (2014) – as part of the NASA NEEMO program.

-Roughly 19 metres below the waters of the Florida Keys, NEEMO aquanauts have participated in science research missions, long-duration space trip simulations, and (in Saint-Jacques' case) a "spacewalk" during NEEMO 15, a simulated asteroid exploration.
+Roughly 19 metres below the waters of the Florida Keys, NEEMO aquanauts have participated in science research missions, long-duration space trip simulations, and "spacewalks" to evaluate exploration tools and techniques that could be applied in space.

 As analogue missions become more diverse and commonplace, so will astronauts with specialized skills for coping for the long-term in space.

 So next time an astronaut gets ready for their upcoming space launch or extravehicular activity, they might be thinking less of their time in a centrifuge and more of what they learned bouncing along the bottom of the ocean, or wiggling around a tricky obstacle, deep in a remote cavern.

 - Date modified: